The Leaderboard is used to find your ranking during our competitions.

 Year: You can select which year of the Leaderboard you'd like to see.
 You can take a look at previous year's results if you'd like.

-Fittest In: You can select to see the Fittest in a particular Region, country, US state, Canadian Province, Australian State/Territory.
+Country: You can select to see the Fittest in a particular country

 For each workout, you are ranked on the Leaderboard based on how you performed compared to others in your division.
 The higher rep count or faster time in a workout gives you the better ranking.